 I stand up and begin doing upper body calisthenics with my feet planted firmly.
 It’s a cruel dilemma: I must move to keep warm, but the more I exercise the more my body craves hydration.
 I would give anything for a blended iced peach smoothie or a hot chai latte.

 The calisthenics keep me warm, but I also use them to calculate the passage of time.
 I swing my arms in estimated one-second intervals—five sets of 60 for five minutes and then switch to a different movement for variety.
 After 15 or 20 minutes, my body is warm enough for 5 to 10 minutes of rest before shivers return and I start the process all over again.

 My mind remains remarkably strong and positive.
 At times I even enjoy the experience.
 It’s fantastically elemental–just me and the big night wilderness.
 I feel strange.
 The moonlit canyon is otherworldly and I feel as if I’m a grotesque alien creature perched on a ledge on some other planet.
-I imagine that a night canoeist would be terrified upon spotting a moonlit beast on this ledge moving in bizarre ritualistic motions.
+I imagine that a night canoeist would be terrified upon spotting this moonlit beast on this ledge.

 Three more hours and the moon is now nearing the opposite rim.
 The Big Dipper has long since disappeared and I now have a new constellation to track, the Teapot, which has made a grand entrance over the east wall directly above me.
 I’ve told myself throughout the night that the early morning hours will be the real test.
 They will be the darkest, coldest and weariest hours.
 But, it’s through those cold and dark hours that daylight and warmth will come again.